Skien Municipality: Commerce and industry

-The largest industries are ABB Asea Brown Boveri (engineering firm), Norske Skog Union (a paper mill which was closed down in the spring of 2006), and EFD Induction (induction heating and induction welding).
+The largest industries are ABB (engineering firm), Norske Skog Union (a paper mill which was closed down in the spring of 2006), and EFD Induction (induction heating and induction welding).

-Other important places of work are Telemark Hospital and Vestfold og Telemark county municipality.
+Other important places of work are Telemark Hospital and Telemark county municipality.

 Agder Court of Appeal is located in Skien.

 Because the E18 highway lies outside of the metropolitan area of Grenland, Skien has lost many important companies to the cities in Vestfold.